FellowshipOfTheGame/flutter_fog/README.md

 ### Initial Configuration

-To run this project you will need to sign the app to do this follow this [guide](https://flutter.io/android-release/).
+To run this project you will need to sign the app to do this follow this [guide](https://flutter.io/android-release/), to install Firebase use this [one](https://codelabs.developers.google.com/codelabs/flutter-firebase/#0).

 ## Developing